nic-williams/MVI-with-ESP32-CAM-Integration/README.md

-See index file for extended setup information and code explanation.
+See the index file located in the Box Folder (https://ibm.box.com/s/ulbwjtlyt6g1yynjay853m3zn9dpu6uo) for extended setup information and code explanation.